TangibleInc/loops-and-logic-docs/docs/dynamic-tags/08 - if/index.md

 `check="..."`

-This subject evaluates anything contained in its value.
+This subject evaluates anything contained in its value and is the most flexible subject of the `If` tag.
 It accepts an optional attribute value of type text.
 In the example below, the condition is true when the first three letters of a certain variable are "ABC."
   ```html
   <If check="{Format length=3}{Get some_variable}{/Format}" is value="abc">
   ```